How to implement Facebook Places pages for my network of points of sale?

 Retail brands have several options to manage their visibility on Facebook:

-3. Have a Main Page on one hand and Places Pages on the other
+3. Have a Main Page of’ a side and Location Pages on the other

-4. Have a Main Page linked to Places Pages.
-This is the most advantageous option and the one we will study.
+4. Have a Main Page linked to Location Pages.
+It’s the most advantageous option and that we will study.

 [th-button text="Download the e-book" href="/wp-content/uploads/2021/03/EN-Guide-to-local-listing.pdf"]